 Note: This blog post is from 2012.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.If you've not yet heard, the final production release of ColdFusion 10 was made available today (well, late last night, so the "day" depends on your time zone).
+And I may revise the content as necessary.If you've not yet heard, the final production release of ColdFusion 10 was made available today (well, late last night, so the "day" depends on your time zone).

 And if you HAVE heard, you may well have heard from people who (as is often the case) are raising concerns about something they do or don't like, or do or don't see (that they may have expected).
 I'd like to address a couple of those points briefly, along with sharing the general announcement.